 LED drivermag

-Magnetometer sensor (external)out
+Magnetometer sensor (external)nav

-Output to motors and servosrcin
+Output to motors and servospid

 - Most modules are interfaced through a global object, for example the